Lie 2-algebras of vector fields: Categories of vector fields on stacks and Lie 2-algebras

+2-commutes.
+By Lemma~\ref{lem:2.12n} the functor $(\B_*)_G: \X_\gen(G)\to \Vectp(\B G)$ is an equivalence of categories.
 If the Lie groupoid $G$ is proper, the functor $\X(G) \to \Vect (\B G)$ is an equivalence of categories by \cite[Theorem~4.15]{Hepworth}.
 Consequently the functor $\X(G) \to \X_\gen(G)$ has to be an equivalence of categories in this case.
 In general Theorem~\ref{thm:04.3} tells us that the functor $\X(G) \to \X_\gen(G)$ is an equivalence of categories for any Lie groupoid $G$.
 Consequently the functor $\X(G) \to \Vect (\B G)$ is always an equivalence of categories, regardless of whether the Lie groupoid $G$ is proper or not.
 Thus Theorem~\ref{thm:04.3} generalizes \cite[Theorem~4.15]{Hepworth}. \end{remark}

 We now address the issue of giving the category of vector fields $\Vectp(\calA)$ on a geometric stack $\calA$ the structure of a Lie 2-algebra.
 We may proceed as follows.
 Choose an atlas $G_0\to \calA$ on the stack $\calA$.
 The atlas induces an isomorphism of stacks $\calA\xrightarrow{p} \B G$, where $G$ is the Lie groupoid defined by the atlas.
 The isomorphism $p$ induces an equivalence of categories